When Rigidity Hurts: Soft Consistency Regularization for Probabilistic Hierarchical Time Series Forecasting: Methodology

 \section{Methodology}

-\paragraph{Overview} \model models the forecast distributions $\{P(y_{i}^{(t+\tau)}|\mathcal{D}_t)\}_{i=1}^N$ of all time-series nodes of the hierarchy by leveraging the relations from the hierarchy to provide well-calibrated robust forecasts that are adaptable to noise and variation of strictness to hierarchical relations.
-Most existing works do not attempt to model entire probabilistic distribution but focus on coherency of point forecasts \cite{hyndman2011optimal, taieb2017coherent} or samples or fixed quantiles of the distribution \cite{rangapuram2021end,han2021simultaneously}.
-This approach does not capture uncertainty of the forecasts and in turn does not provide calibrated and robust predictions.
-Moreover, most methods operate on datasets where the datasets are strongly consistent over hierarchical relations.
-However, many real-world datasets are weakly consistent with time-series values of all nodes of hierarchy observed simultaneously and may not follow the hierarchical relations strictly due to noise and discrepancies in collecting data at different levels.
-We found that most previous works on \htsf may not adapt well to such deviations from these constraints of ground truth.
+\paragraph{Overview} \model models the forecast distributions of all time-series nodes of the hierarchy $\{P(y_{i}^{(t+\tau)}|\mathcal{D}^t)\}_{i=1}^N$ by leveraging the relations from the hierarchy to provide accurate and well-calibrated forecasts that are adaptable to varying hierarchical consistency.
+Most existing methods do not attempt to model the entire probabilistic distribution but focus on the consistency of point forecasts or samples or fixed quantiles of the distribution \citep{rangapuram2021end,han2021simultaneously}.
+This approach does not fully capture the uncertainty of the forecasts and in turn, does not provide calibrated predictions.
+Methods like \pembu, \mint and \erm are post-processing steps that can be applied to base forecasts from any model and provide theoretical guarantees.
+However, they do not allow the forecasting model to learn from relations across the hierarchy.
+Moreover, most methods assume that the datasets are strongly consistent over hierarchical relations.
+However, many real-world datasets are weakly consistent with time-series values of all nodes of the hierarchy observed simultaneously and may not follow the hierarchical relations strictly due to noise and discrepancies in collecting data at different levels.
+Therefore, most previous works may not adapt well to such deviations from these constraints.

-\model, on the other hand, reconciles the need to model coherency between entire forecast distributions as well as induce a soft adaptable constraint to enforce coherency via a two-step stochastic process that is trained in an end-to-end manner. \model first produces a \textit{raw forecast} distribution for each node parameterized by $\{(\hat{\mu}_i, \hat{\sigma}_i)\}_{i=1}^N$ by using past values of time-series via a time-series forecasting model adapted from \epifnp \cite{kamarthi2021doubt} called \camul.
-Raw forecasts of all nodes are used as priors to derive a refined set of forecast distributions via the \textit{refinement module}.
-The full probabilistic process of \model is depicted in Figure \ref{fig:main} and formally summarized as:
+\model, on the other hand, reconciles the need to model consistency between entire forecast distributions as well as induce a soft adaptable constraint to enforce consistency via a two-step process that is trained in an \textit{end-to-end} manner.
+The first component of \model is a differentiable neural probabilistic model such as \camul that produces a \textit{base forecast} distribution for each node parameterized by $\{(\basemu_i, \basesigma_i)\}_{i=1}^N$.
+Base forecasts of all nodes are used as priors to derive a refined set of forecast distributions parameterized by $\{(\refinedmu_i, \refinedsigma_i)\}_{i=1}^N$ via the \textit{Hierarchy-aware Refinement Module} described in Section \ref{sec:refinement}.
+We introduce the novel Soft Distributional Consistency Regularization (\sdcr) that enables \model to produce refined forecast distributions that are distributionally consistent with the hierarchical relation $H_\mathcal{T}$ as described in Section~\ref{sec:loss}.
+The full probabilistic process of \model is depicted in Figure \ref{fig:main}.